tvaroska/working/memory-bank/productContext.md

 # Product Context

 ## Problem Statement
-The AI and machine learning field produces a vast amount of content across numerous newsletters, blogs, and publications.
-Professionals and enthusiasts struggle to:
+People with specific interests and professionals across various fields face challenges staying updated with the constant stream of content:
-- Track and monitor multiple sources efficiently
+- Tracking multiple sources (newsletters, blogs, podcasts, videos) is time-consuming
-- Quickly extract key insights from lengthy articles
+- Extracting key insights from lengthy content requires significant effort
-- Stay updated without spending excessive time reading
+- Staying informed without spending excessive time reading is difficult
-- Filter signal from noise in the fast-moving AI landscape
+- Filtering relevant information from the noise in any fast-moving field is challenging

 ## Solution
-This product solves these challenges by creating a centralized hub for AI/ML content that:
+This product solves these challenges by creating a centralized hub for content from any user-defined interest areas:
-- Automatically aggregates content from leading AI publications through RSS feeds
+- Automatically aggregates content from user-defined RSS feeds across any topic
 - Uses AI (Google Vertex AI) to generate both concise and detailed summaries
 - Presents information in a clean, user-friendly interface
 - Enables efficient consumption of multiple sources in one place

 ## User Experience Goals
 The product aims to provide:
-1. **Efficiency** - Reduce time spent finding and filtering relevant AI content
+1. **Efficiency** - Reduce time spent finding and filtering relevant content
-2. **Comprehensiveness** - Cover major AI/ML publications and newsletters
+2. **Comprehensiveness** - Support any user-defined interest areas and content sources
 3. **Clarity** - Present information in a digestible, well-organized format
 4. **Accessibility** - Make content accessible across devices with a responsive design
 5. **Simplicity** - Offer an intuitive interface that requires minimal learning